trimstray/nginx-admins-handbook/README.md

   Look also at this answer by [Matt Palmer](https://www.hezmatt.org/~mpalmer/blog/):

   > _Indeed, characterising `2048 bit` DH parameters as "weak as hell" is quite misleading.
 There are no known feasible cryptographic attacks against arbitrary strong 2048 bit DH groups.
 To protect against future disclosure of a session key due to breaking DH, sure, you want your DH parameters to be as long as is practical, but since `1024 bit` DH is only just getting feasible, `2048 bits` should be OK for most purposes for a while yet._

-  > `DHE` (according to [RFC 5246](https://tools.ietf.org/html/rfc5246#appendix-A.5)) and `EDH` are the same. `EDH` isn't a standard way to state it, but it doesn't have another usual meaning. `ECC` can stand for "Elliptic Curve Certificates" or "Elliptic Curve Cryptography".
-Elliptic curve certificates are commonly called `ECDSA`.
-Elliptic curve key exchange is called `ECDH`.
-If you add another 'E' to the latter (`ECDHE`), you get ephemeral.

   **My recommendation:**